 Collegiate Job Fair: Each year, SCBA hosts a Job Fair for students majoring in broadcast journalism or communications at colleges and universities around the state.
 Students have the opportunity to meet with South Carolina Radio and TV broadcast professionals to learn about careers available in the broadcast industry.
-This event scheduled for April 2021, was canceled due to the Covid 19 Pandemic.
-The next Job Fair will be held on April 13, 2022, 1:00-3:00 pm at the National Guard Armory in Columbia.
+The next Job Fair will be held in April 2023, at the National Guard Armory in Columbia.

 The SCBA Educational Foundation, established in 1982, provides grants, scholarships, and endowments for colleges, technical colleges, and universities in the state that offer broadcast training.
 The Foundation established an endowment in 2004 with a one-million-dollar target and in 2008 reached that goal.
 The scholarship program will continue in perpetuity.
 This year the Foundation awarded $75,500 in scholarships to the following South Carolina schools:

 - Bob Jones University